trodix/madera-api/Documentation/Api.md

 ## Refresh the token

 If your token has expired, you will not be able to send a authenticated request to the API.

-In order to refresh your token, you must refresh your token or request a new one.
+In order to refresh your token, send a request to `/api/token/refresh` or request a new one at `/api/login_check`.